hncpr1992/leetcode_solutions/README.md

 225. Implement Stack using Queues -><br>

 ### String
-344.Reverse String -> two pointers
+344.Reverse String -> two pointers<br>
-13.Roman to Integer -> if left number is smaller than the right number, subtract the left one from the total 293.Flip Game -> slide window to flip
+13.Roman to Integer -> if left number is smaller than the right number, subtract the left one from the total<br>
+293.Flip Game -> slide window to flip<br>
-520.Detect Capital -> follow the rules and compare three situations
+520.Detect Capital -> follow the rules and compare three situations<br>

 ### Tree
-226.Invert Binary Tree -> recurse to flip left and right 270.Closest Binary Search Tree Value -> make your code simple
+226.Invert Binary Tree -> recurse to flip left and right <br>
+270.Closest Binary Search Tree Value -> make your code simple<br>
-***235.Lowest Common Ancestor of a Binary Search Tree -> Compare the two nodes' values with root, if at two side, return root, else go left or right***
+***235.Lowest Common Ancestor of a Binary Search Tree -> Compare the two nodes' values with root, if at two side, return root, else go left or right***<br>
-112.Path Sum -> take the sum at last recursion as argument in the next recursion and manipulate 257.Binary Tree Paths -> dfs
+112.Path Sum -> take the sum at last recursion as argument in the next recursion and manipulate<br>
+257.Binary Tree Paths -> dfs<br>
-111.Minimum Depth of Binary Tree -> dfs -> 257
+111.Minimum Depth of Binary Tree -> dfs -> 257<br>

-108.Convert Sorted Array to Binary Search Tree ->

-107.Binary Tree Level Order Traversal II ->
+100.Same Tree -> compare left , right structure and the root value in recursion<br>
+101.Symmetric Tree -> Same as the 100 Same Tree, but compare the left with the right<br>
+104.Maximum Depth of Binary Tree -> Same as the 111.Minimum Depth of Binary Tree, but use max<br>
+404.Sum of Left Leaves -> memorize the code as a sample<br>
+110.Balanced Binary Tree -> memorize the code as a sample | use some value as signals<br>